jadedocelot/Bin2rong/python/biology/DNA/DNA.md

 macromelecular structures.

 # GENES

+- Transcription: When proteins need to be made, The gene that makes it must be activated.
+This process is called transcription
+* DNA can't leave the nucleus of the cell so a temp copy of the DNA code is transcribed into a molecule of messanger RNA (mRNA) which can leave the nucleus

 - A LONG stretch of DNA that codes for something, usually a protein or a group of proteins.
 A typical human gene may be anywhere from 300 to 1,000,000 nucleotide pairs long